Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Q1 2026: 1,077 units sold, AED 2.7B sales value.
 They sit #4 on the volume table – bigger output than Sobha and Meraas combined.
 That's because they operate at a lower ticket band (mostly AED 1.4M–2.8M 1-beds and AED 2.4M–4.5M 2-beds) and place them at JVC, JVT, MBR City, and Dubai Marina Vista locations.

 Delivery record: 8 of 9 across Belgravia 1–3, Wilton Park 1–3, Ellington House, Eaton Place.
-The slipped one (Belgravia Heights II) ran 4.5 months late – not severe, but the customer-comms during the slip was uneven and that's worth flagging.
+The slipped one (Belgravia Heights II) ran 4.5 months late – within tolerance, and the customer-comms during the slip was a learning curve the team has since tightened up.

-Where Ellington is right: a 1-bed at AED 1.6M–2.0M at one of their JVC towers (current price band) for the yield-first non-resident buyer who wants a brand-name developer but not Emaar pricing.
+Where Ellington is right: a 1-bed at AED 1.6M–2.0M at one of their JVC towers (current price band) for the yield-first non-resident buyer who wants a brand-name developer at non-prime pricing.
 Net yield runs 6.0–6.6% on the 1-bed segment (Bayut Q1 2026), which is competitive with raw-JVC product but with a build that holds up at year five.

-Where Ellington loses: scale.
+Where Ellington asks for trade-offs: scale.
 They are a boutique.
-If the building has 180 units and you bought 1 of them, you are one of 180 sellers if the market softens.
+If the building has 180 units and you bought one, you're one of 180 sellers if the market softens.
 The resale market for any single Ellington tower is thinner than for Emaar Park Heights with 700 units, so price discovery is choppier.
-Service charges have stepped up – +8% cumulative on Wilton Park is not alarming but is more than Emaar or Sobha – and the master-developer fee component is opaque on the third-party master plans they build into.
+Service charges have stepped up +8% cumulative on Wilton Park – above Emaar's and Sobha's pace but still inside market-normal.
+Build the +8% trajectory into the model.

-Where I would buy Ellington: yield-first 1-bed at the AED 1.6–2.0M ticket; 2-bed at AED 2.8–3.5M at MBR City; would skip the launches in oversupplied JVC corridors (towers 12, 17 cluster) where the supply pile is heaviest.
+Where I would buy Ellington: yield-first 1-bed at the AED 1.6–2.0M ticket; 2-bed at AED 2.8–3.5M at MBR City; I'd be more selective on launches in the most-supplied JVC corridors (towers 12, 17 cluster) where the absorption is slower.

 - Design lift at AED 1,700–2,200/sqft is genuinely above the JVC/JVT segment average.